Duke Globally Taught Courses

-- Collaborate with Office of Global Affairs staff to help promote the overall exchange and individual faculty efforts through Duke communications channels; and
+- Collaborate with Office of Global Affairs staff to help promote GTCs and share best practices through Duke communications channels; and

-- Complete assessment requirements including faculty surveys and submitting a final report.
+- Complete assessment requirements including a final impact report.

 The following criteria will be used in evaluating each proposal: